jonsanders101/airbnb/README.md

 As a guest
 So that I know if my booking request was denied
 I want to receive a text message when my host rejects my request

-As a guest
-So that I can communicate efficiently with my host
-I want to be able to use Makers BnB chat once my booking is confirmed

-As a host
-So that I can communicate efficiently with my guest
-I want to be able to use Makers BnB chat once I have confirmed their request

-As a guest
-So that I can pay for my booking
-I want to be able to use Stripe to make the payment

-As a host
-So that I can receive payment for my space
-I want to be able to use Stripe to view the payment
 ````